-If at any time you wish to change your preferences in relation to receipt of future direct marketing material (from one or more, or even all of us) so as to opt out of receiving that direct marketing material which you no longer wish to receive from one or more of us, you may only do so by contacting us by email or post to our contact details referred to under the heading “Our Contact Details” or by any other means referred to in our direct marketing material.
+If at any time you wish to change your preferences so as to opt out of receiving that direct marketing material which you no longer wish to receive from one or more of us, you may do so by contacting us by email or post to our contact details referred to under the heading “Our Contact Details” or by any other means referred to in our direct marketing material.

 Whether we supply your personal information to overseas recipients

 Your personal information may be transmitted to overseas recipients as part of our ordinary business or normal use of our information technology systems.
-Although it is not practicable to list all the countries in which these recipients are located, they are likely to be in the USA, Indonesia, Chile, Colombia and Peru.
+Although it is not practicable to list all the countries in which these recipients are located, they are likely to be in the USA, Indonesia, Chile, Colombia, South Africa, Canada and Peru.